Check for an HTML comment at the very end of your site's HTML in the developer tools of your webbrowser

 Turning Debug Output on via the Configuration File

-If you'd like to get debug output for every request, you can turn it on by enabling the debug filter in the configuration file with the following:
+If you'd like to get debug output for every request, you can turn it on by enabling the debug filter in your .htaccess file with the following:

 Turning Debug Output On Per Request